 The Negotiation Course introduces participants to the fundamentals of negotiation.

-The Negotiation Course uses a combination of lectures and role play exercises so that participants can gain experience in the art and science of negotiation.
+The Negotiation Course uses a combination of lectures, role play exercises, and debriefings so that participants can gain insight and experience in the art and science of negotiation.

 Each week Participants prepare a pre-negotiation strategy and come to the Learning Session prepared to negotiate with a counterparty.
 In most Learning Sessions negotiation data are collected by the instructor, and a debriefing is used to deepen Participants’ understanding.

 In accordance with best practices, after the debriefing short Negotiation Reflection Papers are written and submitted online by individual Participants to further enhance learning.

 “Negotiation is a process by which two or more parties communicate with each other in order to reach an outcome on which they mutually agree.”

 In addition to the fundamentals of negotiation analysis, the course covers five topics through the use of role plays:

 HOW DO YOU NEGOTIATE ACROSS CULTURES?

 Key Takeaway: Mutually understanding each party’s 1) behavioral code and 2) trust building mechanisms is essential prior to beginning negotiations.